jigglycrumb/epaper-display/README.md

 # epaper display

-A collection of scripts for 7.5" e-ink displays
+A collection of scripts for 7.5" Waveshare e-Ink displays

 ![epaper-front](https://user-images.githubusercontent.com/1476865/168150419-a330e386-8eb9-402c-b98f-0a8688f49a43.jpg)